Bear Creek Ranch, Texas

 Bear Creek Ranch is a planned community and census-designated place (CDP) in Dallas County, Texas, United States.
 It was first listed as a CDP in the 2020 census with a population of 1,787.

 It is in the southern part of the county, on the southeast side of Texas State Highway 342, which leads north 2 mi to Lancaster and 9 mi to the southern part of Dallas, while to the south it leads 3 mi to the eastern part of Red Oak.
 Downtown Dallas is 17 mi to the north, and Waxahachie is 13 mi to the south.

+Education

+It is in the Lancaster Independent School District.
+The zoned elementary school is West Main Elementary School.
+The district-wide secondary schools are: George Washington Carver 6th Grade Center, Elsie Robertson Lancaster Middle School, and Lancaster High School.

+Demographics

+Bear Creek Ranch first appeared as a census designated place in the 2020 U.S. census.